CrankBoyHQ/crankboy-app/README.md

 As an alternative to marking preferences as hidden, you can instead whitelist preferences that you wish to be exposed to the user by using `"visible"` instead of `"hidden"`.
 If you wish for the preferences menu to be hidden _entirely_, simply use `"visible": []`.
 A list of preferences and their names can be found [here](./src/prefs.x).

-Additionally, it's also strongly recommended that you add a [C script](src/cscripts/kirby_dreamland.c) (or, compiling C code is troublesome, a [Lua script](./lua-docs.md), which may greatly impact performance and also supports fewer features) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.
-Note that Lua scripts are very slow because an unoptimized local version of Lua is used; you can likely increase the speed if you switch to using the Lua core provided by the Playdate firmware, but there is not currently support for this in CrankBoy.
-(Or just write the script in C instead.)
+Additionally, it's also strongly recommended that you add a [C script](src/cscripts/kirby_dreamland.c) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.

 For developers new to Playdate, please be aware that you will need to [compile CrankBoy](https://sdk.play.date/2.7.6/Inside%20Playdate%20with%20C.html#_prerequisites) (§2, §4.2) yourself if you want to run it with the Simulator, as the simulator cannot run a device-only build.